Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Monte--Carlo simulations

-The reason for the additional~$1$ will become clear soon.
-As to the size~$m$ of the state space, we focus on the settings
+We consider sequences of observations~$\y = \y_{1\col n}$ of length~$n$ where $n \in 1 + \{10^3, 10^4, 10^5, 10^6\}$ (the additional~$1$ will be clear soon).
+For the size~$m$ of the state space, we study~$m \ \in \ \{2,3,5,10\}$.
 Much larger state spaces are not recommended for QATS because of its cubic complexity in the number of states.
-Furthermore, the initial distribution has no impact on the comparison of the precision or speed of both procedures.
-Thus, we simply set
+The initial distribution has no impact for the comparison of the accuracy or speed of all procedures.
+Thus, we simply set $\bpi := m^{-1} \bone_m$.
 Because the computation speed of QATS depends on the expected number~$s$ of segments of the true state sequence, we study a selection of number of segments.
-Precisely, we are interested in settings with

-up to~$s \le n/50$, since afterwards change points are too frequent in order for QATS to proceed efficiently.
-That means, the expected number of change points lie within the set~$\{1, 2, 5, 10, 20, 50, \ldots\}$.
+Precisely, we are interested in settings with $s \in 1 + \{1, 2, 5, 10, 20, 50, \ldots\}$, up to~$s \le n/50$, since afterwards change points are too frequent in order for QATS to proceed efficiently.

-We study the case of a uniform transition matrix~$\p$, in the sense that the probability to jump from~$i$ to~$j$ is the same for all~$i,j\in 1\col m$ such that~$i\neq j$ and all~$p_{ii}$ are equal, too.
-Precisely, we set~$\p$ to be the~$m\times m$ matrix with entries
+We study the { homogeneous case of transition matrices~$\p^{(k)} = \p$ for all $k$.} We set~$\p$ to be the~$m\times m$ matrix with entries